 Secondly, any plumbing system must be based on the simple principle that water, among other things, flows downhill.
 Without positive slope and pitch, water will sit in place rather than flowing downhill to a collection point where it can be directed away from the foundation.

 Next, water enters a basement from a path of least resistance.
 Often times this path is the cold joint between the footing and wall.
 Water can migrate through this joint due to pressure caused by the downward force that saturated soils place on the footing.

 So, with this information in hand, it becomes very simple to determine the best interior basement drainage system.
 The system must be closed or sealed from the living space.
 This will include a sealed sump pit and sealed piping system that is laid around the perimeter of the basement walls.
 Many systems have open backs designed to capture water that is running down the walls.
 These open back systems will capture wall water but remember if things can get in, they can also get out.
 These open-backed systems allow water vapor and radon an easy path to your living space.
 Closed or sealed systems prevent this from happening by their very nature of being sealed from living spaces.

-Before you contract any waterproofing company to solve your basement moisture problem keep the above items in mind and demand that the proper techniques are used.
-Now that you know what must be included with your new basement drainage system, ask questions and do not be fooled by their slick answers.
+Keep the above items in mind and demand that the proper techniques are used when you get waterproofing.
+Now that you know what must be included with your new basement drainage system.
+Ask questions and do not be fooled by their slick answers.